kairadiagne/code-samples/ProgressExample/README.md

 # ProgressExample
-AN example of how to work with Progress for a upcoming blogpost
+An example of how to work with Progress for a upcoming blogpost